WESTERN REGION SOCCER LEAGUE

 (5) Coin Toss

 1. The WRSL shall be subject to Ontario Soccer procedures on Team Movement between the Amateur League Levels of the Pyramid for Play and promotion and relegation policies as contained within Ontario Soccer Procedures.
 There are several variable factors that will affect the alignment of these divisions: the previous year’s division size, teams entering the WRSL from the NRSL.
-For yearly specific adjustments to these Promotion and Relegation policies approved by the League Management Committee, refer to the proposed placement charts.
+For yearly specific adjustments to these Promotion and Relegation policies approved by the League Management Committee, refer to the Team Placement Chart.

 2. Promotion & Relegation